How to Administer CBD to Ears, Gums, and Food

-Try applying your tincture to the soft skin of your dog or cat’s inner ear!
-This is a great alternative way to access the bloodstream quickly, while avoiding the digestive tract.
+If you are unable to get your pet to take a tincture orally, or on their food, try applying your tincture to the soft skin of your dog or cat’s inner ear!
+This is the least bioavailable option and will also take the longest to reach the bloodstream.
 We recommend you apply the oil to your finger and rub it into the area where the fur stops growing.
-This is an especially good option for cat parents who have a hard time getting close to their pets’ mouth.

 Don’t forget to micro-dose

 By breaking up your dog or cat’s dose though the day or, ‘micro-dosing’ the CBD will stay at a higher concentration in your pet’s body for longer.
 In fact, the half-life of CBD taken orally by a dog is about 4-6 hours, according to a recent study.
 They demonstrated that an oral tincture reached peak concentration in the blood around two hours after administration.
 By around 6-8 hours, the medicine was nearly back to base levels.